russelltaylor05/currency-arbitrage/readme.md

 ### Single Currency

-This graph shows all arbitrage possibilities starting with a single currency.
+All possible arbitrage paths starting with a single currency.

 ```
                USD
             /   |   \
          /      |      \